MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-tab-pages/content-page.md

 ## Showing a native loading indicator

 Starting with manifest v1.7, you can provide a native loading indicator for your web content on desktop.
-You need to implement the following APIs wherever your web content is loaded in Teams to hide the loading indicator (ie: tab content, tab config dialog, tab remove dialog, task module, etc).
+You need to implement the following APIs wherever your web content is loaded in Teams to hide the loading indicator (tab content, tab config dialog, tab remove dialog, task module, etc).

 1. To show the loading indicator, add `"showLoadingIndicator": true` in your manifest.
 Teams will always show a loading indicator when your app begins loading.
 2. Remember to call `microsoftTeams.initialize();`.